-Dr. Leilani Alvarez is the director of The Tina Santi Flaherty Rehabilitation & Fitness Service.
-Dr. Alvarez practices Integrative Medicine, which combines Western medicine with Complementary and Alternative Medicine.
+Dr. Leilani Alvarez is the director of The Tina Santi Flaherty Rehabilitation Service.
+Dr. Alvarez practices Integrative Medicine, which combines Western Medicine with Complementary and Alternative Medicine.
 Integrative Medicine includes therapies such as acupuncture, herbal medicine, homeopathy and physical rehabilitation, which help to increase the overall health of a patient and can often increase the success of Western treatments.
 Dr. Alvarez was the founder of a successful Integrative Medicine service at Katonah Bedford Veterinary Specialty hospital prior to arriving at the Animal Medical Center.
 She is also fluent in Spanish.

 Dr. Alvarez offers acupuncture to dogs and cats (including dry needle, electroacupuncture, aquapuncture, and laser acu-stimulation), physical rehabilitation (including low-level therapeutic laser, therapeutic ultrasound, under water treadmill, pulsed electric magnetic field therapy, myofascial trigger point release, manual therapies and home exercise programs), food therapy, Chinese herbal medicine, homeopathy, and geriatric care.

 - American College of Veterinary Sports Medicine and Rehabilitation - candidate for Diplomate status, 2015

 - BS - Emory University, Atlanta, GA, Suma Cum Laude - double major in Biology and German, 1996

 - DVM - University of Georgia College of Veterinary Medicine, Athens, GA, Magna Cum Laude, and Certification in International Veterinary Medicine, 2002

 - Rotating Small Animal Medicine and Surgical Internship - The Animal Medical Center, New York, NY, 2003